 Teepee Fires

 Novice builders might find this triangular structure intuitive.
-Arranging wood into a teepee shape is a popular technique among scouts across the U.S. Not only is the building process straightforward, but it’s effective enough to yield a strong fire.
+Arranging wood into a teepee shape is a widespread technique among scouts across the U.S. The building process is straightforward and effective.

 Lean-To Fires